Updated April 2018

 Bounty Bookshop, Takuvaine Road (next to the Post Office)

 Bounty Bookshop stocks guide books, magazines, fiction and non fiction, and some recipe books if you'd like to recreate local dishes at home.
-Newspapers include Cook Islands News (published daily, $2), and The Cook Islands Herald (published weekly).
+It also sells the Cook Islands News (published daily, $2), and The Cook Islands Herald (published weekly).

 Souvenirs can be purchased at Punanga Nui Market and from souvenir shops around the island.
 Ukuleles are a popular choice, some are made by prisoners and sold in the Prison Craft Shop in Arorangi.
 Look for the sign to the Prison opposite Edgewater Resort.
 Open 8.30am - 3pm, Monday - Friday.
 Island Craft in Avarua is a good option if you're looking for carvings.
 Island Craft label their locally made work, beware of imported copies you may find in other shops.